tvvinod/about/README.md

 My hobbies are singing Indian Movie songs in multiple indian languages.
 Besides, I spend time with my children in tennis and trekking.

-I am a resident of New Jersey close to the shore.
+I am a resident of New Jersey, living close to the shore.